18F/handbook/docs/04-how-we-work/tools/zoom.md

 ## Tips and Shortcuts

-*   Zoom is the deafult video meeting tool for CivicActions as it easily allows participants to dial themselves in to the meeting
+*   Zoom is the default video meeting tool for CivicActions as it easily allows participants to dial themselves in to the meeting
 *   Slack has a shortcut to creating a meeting: Just enter "/zoom" in the channel or direct message where you want the meeting link to appear
 *   Mute by default when joining: Settings > Audio and check "Always mute microphone when joining meeting"
 *   Video off by default when joining: Settings > Video and check "Turn off my video when joining meeting"